ThijsKuipers1995/RL_project/README.md

 # RL_project: Comparison of Q-Learning and Double Q-Learning
 Het grote versterkende leren project

-For the plots see the results.ipynb notebook.
+For the figures see the results.ipynb notebook.

 # Requirements
 Python >= 3.8.5 with: